fgr-17/FluidDev-Test/README.md

 ## Building the sources:

 This project is based on cmake.
 In order to simplify the process, a script called <build-all.sh> is provided.
 It's a bash script, so it can be run inside the container, or on a Unix-macOS environment.
+This script will generate all the building files and the docs (based on doxygen).

 To compile natively on Windows, please open a cmd.exe or PowerShell terminal, cd into the project folder and run: